Manthan-tech/Flutter_Secret_Notes/README.md

-# Secret Notes
+# Secret Notes (Flutter App)

-A Flutter project to  create an app
+A Flutter project to create an app for making notes containing text, images, voice.
+With Firebase phone authentication.
+Using firebase at backend.

-## Getting Started
+## Features

+- Firebase Phone Authentication
+- Auto OTP verification
+- Profile Picture, User Email input
+- Welcome Notes
+- Star mark for notes to see on top on home screen.
+- Adding new notes with title, body and images.
+- Deleting, editing notes.
+- Share notes with link.
+- Sign Out for users.

 This project is a starting point for a Flutter application.